titan-data/titan/docs/src/cli/cmd/install.rst

 titan install
 =============

-Installs required titan infrastructure.
+Installs the default Titan context if not context is currently configured, equivalent to ``titan context install -t docker``.
 Must be run prior to any other titan commands.
 For more information on how to install titan and what's required, see the :ref:`lifecycle_install` section.
+For more information on managing contexts, see the :ref:`lifecycle_context` section.
+If you want to install Titan for kubernetes, see the :ref:`lifecycle_kubernetes` section.
 This command will not do anything if titan is already installed on the system.

 Syntax
 ------